 CLAS Syllabus Insert

-All syllabi must be attached to the course information on MyUI Courses, the UI semester or session schedule of offered courses.
+Syllabi must be attached to the course information on MyUI Courses, the UI schedule of offered courses.
 Syllabi are attached using the Offerings Planner and are visible only to those logged into to MyUI Courses.
 Syllabi should appear on MyUI Courses by Early Registration for the following fall semester.
 Within the syllabus, be sure to remind students that the syllabus might change.
-Any textbooks on the syllabus, however, should match those posted on the course schedule.
+Any textbooks on the syllabus should match those posted on the course schedule.
 Departments with prior approval from the Associate Dean for Undergraduate Education may also create a syllabus template for each course that shows its general content and pedagogy.

-UI and CLAS Policy on Required Information on the Syllabus
+UI and CLAS Policy: Required Information on the Syllabus

 According to the University Operations Manual, the Office of the Provost, and CLAS policy, the following information must be included on every syllabus: